javadyaali/JS---Downloader/README.md

 **JS Downloader**

-This project is for downloading images through your web browser's console and it contains two section.
+This project is for downloading images through your web browser's console and contains two section.

 **How it works?**
 1. Open image.google.com